reljajankovic/ms_blog/_posts/2022-07-31-difference-between-agile-and-scrum-methodology.md

 layout: post
 title: Is Scrum Agile?
 The Difference Between Agile and Scrum Framework
 image: assets/images/scrum-agile/agile_title.jpg
+description: This article aims to make the relationship between Agile & Scrum clearer, by providing a detailed side-by-side comparison of their practical application.
 ---

 A lot of confusion comes from understanding the relationship between agile, scrum, and other agile-related methodologies.
 What most people know is that both have a fast-paced, iterative approach to their day-to-day operations with a focus on process improvement, although the specifics of each tend to get a bit blurry.
 In this article, I'll aim to make that relationship a little clearer by providing a detailed side-by-side comparison of the two, and discussing the practical intricacies of both methodologies.